TomatenKuchenDEV/docs/docs/moderation/settings.md

 ## Minimum account age

 Minimum account age for newly joined Discord users.
 If they're not old enough they will be kicked.

+## AutoMod caps percentage

+At which percentage of capital letters in percent (30-100, default 70) the bot will start deleting a message due to too many caps.

+## Disable DMs forever

+Disables sending DMs to users which have never communicated before.

+This uses the safety features function by Discord which is expanded automatically by the bot.

+## Disable server invites forever

+Disables server invites forever which prevents users from joining the server, even with a valid invite.

+This uses the safety features function by Discord which is expanded automatically by the bot.

 ## Enforce reason